The Ethics and Social Consequences of AI & Caring Robots. Learning Trust, Empathy and Accountability

 It is likely that robots will soon be providing us with health and social care at different stages of our lives.
 For this to work, the robots must be able to build trusting relationships with people and act in a manner that is ethically acceptable.

 One important aspect of these relational intra-actions, and a challenge for researchers working with human-machine interaction, is therefore to program robots to behave sympathetically and accessibly.

 The project is a collaboration between social science researchers at Linköping University and robotics researchers at the Social Robotics Lab in Uppsala.
-By adopting an interdisciplinary perspective inspired by both technical and social science research, two different approaches to human-robot relations will be combined: one focused on the small movements of the face and body and one theorising emotion.
+By adopting an interdisciplinary perspective inspired by both technical and social science research, two different approaches to human-robot relations will be combined: one focused on the small movements of the face and body and one theorizing emotion.

-Katherine Harrison, Linköping University
+Professor, Linköping University